A urine concentration test measures the ability of the kidneys to conserve or excrete water.

 - 1.001 after drinking excessive amounts of water

 - More than 1.030 after avoiding fluids

-- Concentrated after receiving ADH
+- 50 percent rise in specific gravity after receiving ADH

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.